Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The program protects the entire Microsoft 365 Suite, including OneDrive, SharePoint, Calendar, Teams, Microsoft Exchange, and Email.

-• You can recover individual items (like conversations, files, and mailboxes) in granular backups or perform entire site-level rollbacks.
+• You can recover individual items (like conversations, files, and mailboxes) in granular backups or perform site-level rollbacks.

 • The system is easy to use, and there are no storage limits (only device limits).